scottleedavis/ai-portland-rocketleague/README.md

 # ai-portland-rocketleague
-Materials/code for a 10 minute presentation for an [AI Portland podcast](https://creators.spotify.com/pod/show/superchargedbyai/) on using AI for Game analysis and coaching
+Materials/code for a [10 minute presentation](https://www.meetup.com/ai-portland/events/303283141/?eventOrigin=group_upcoming_events) for an [AI Portland](https://creators.spotify.com/pod/show/superchargedbyai/) on using AI for Game analysis and coaching

 ## Overview